Archan6el/archan6el.github.io/_writeups/2025/TAMUctf-2025/index.md

 category: TAMUctf-2025
 date: 2025-04-01
 ---
-Writeups of the challenges I worked on during TAMUctf 2025, which were mainly the Reverse Engineering ones
+Writeups of some of the challenges I worked on during TAMUctf 2025, which were mainly the Reverse Engineering ones